 Hilton HH points are transferrable to 43 airline partners and three car rental agencies (Enterprise, Alamo, and National).
 Because of the low value of HH points, transferring them is not recommended.
 This is also the reason why transfer partners are not often marketed by Hilton or American Express.
 You’re only receiving a value of 0.1 cents per point (CPP).

-Hilton Silver Status is a step up from having no status at all, especially for a no annual fee credit card.
+Hilton Silver Elite Status is a step up from having no status at all, especially for a no annual fee credit card.
 Most no annual fee hotel credit cards do not offer any status.
 Fortunately, Hilton does.
-And Silver Status can be the first step to a world of travel for some travelers.
+And having Silver Elite Status can be the first step for some travelers.

-Moreover, you can earn Hilton Gold Status by spending $20,000 per year on the Hilton Honors Card.
+Plus, you can earn Gold Elite Status by spending $20,000 per year on the Hilton Honors Card.
 But spending $20,000 for Gold Status is not recommended.
 An easier and cheaper way to get Gold Status is to upgrade to (or apply for) the Hilton Surpass Card.

 Secondary Car Rental Insurance